matteo14c/HaploCoV/README.md

 ## GISAID data: addToTable.pl

 addToTable.pl reads multifasta (*sequences.fasta*) and metadata files(*metadata.tsv*) and extracts all the information required for subsequent analyses.
+A helper script, *align.pl* is used to align sequences to the reference genome assembly of SARS-CoV-2 and derive allele variants.

 ### Aligning SARS-CoV-2 genomes to the reference
-aling.pl the helper script aling.pl is used to derive allele variants by *addToTable.pl* although you do not need to run it directly, please make sure that you have a copy of align.pl in the same folder from where *addToTable.pl* is executed.
+The helper script *aling.pl* is used to derive allele variants by *addToTable.pl*; although you do not need to run it directly, please make sure that you have a copy of align.pl in the same folder from where *addToTable.pl* is executed.
 Identification of allele variants is performed by means of the MUMMER program.
 Execution will halt if MUMMER is not installed.
 Please see above for how to install MUMMER.
 All input files **MUST** be in the **same folder** from which the program is executed.

 ### Incremental addition of data